Important COVID-19 resources

 Support and key resources to manage COVID-19 cases, exposure in the dental office.

-California-licensed dental professionals whose licenses expire in July and August now have through Dec.
-1 to complete their required C.E. according to a waiver issued today by the Department of Consumer Affairs.
+In July, California-licensed dental professionals whose licenses expire in July and August were given through Dec.
+1 to complete their required C.E. according to a waiver issued by the Department of Consumer Affairs.
 The DCA on Aug.
 27 issued a new waiver giving licensed dentists, RDHs and RDAs through Feb.
 27, 2021, to complete the required C.E. and testing for license renewal.

 In late March, following CDA’s advocacy efforts, the California Department of Consumer Affairs temporarily waived the license-renewal continuing education requirements for dental professionals whose licenses expire between March 31 and June 30, giving them until Sept.
 30 to satisfy any waived C.E. requirements.
 That waiver was also rescinded by the Aug.
 27 waiver and those licensees also now have until Feb.
 27, 2021, to complete the waived C.E. requirements.

 Gov. Gavin Newsom’s March 4 state-of-emergency order granted the Department of Consumer Affairs the authority to waive statutory or regulatory professional licensing requirements as part of the state’s response to the COVID-19 pandemic.
 CDA advocated for the C.E. waiver knowing that licensees would have difficulties completing C.E. due to the cancellation of in-person courses forced by the statewide stay-at-home mandate and social distancing requirements intended to slow the spread of the coronavirus.

 The first waiver was a relief for individuals facing immediate re-licensure, but with in-person education likely restricted for months, CDA has continued to underscore the need for an additional waiver.